-When implementing a customer data integration strategy, the main challenge is integrating data coming from different customer channels.
+When implementing a customer data integration strategy, the main challenge is integrating data from different customer channels.
 Given that it is in different formats, standardizing it becomes a challenge.
-Using an integration platform that offers built-in connectors for disparate source systems can streamline this task.
+An integration platform that offers built-in connectors for disparate source systems can streamline this task.

 · Handling Large Data Volume

-Businesses need to manage large volumes of customer information so that the critical data is readily available to the decision-makers whenever needed.
-However, accumulating, managing, and creating value from such a large data volume is a challenge.
+Businesses must manage large volumes of customer information to make critical data readily available to decision-makers whenever needed.
+However, accumulating, managing, and creating value from large data volumes is challenging.

-Also, the growing number of devices and platforms and the constantly declining cost of storage have made it trickier to manage and remove historical data from legacy systems.
+Also, the growing number of devices and platforms and the constantly declining storage cost have made it trickier to manage and remove historical data from legacy systems.
 As a result, there’s an unexpected need for high performance and storage capacity.

-To tackle this challenge, you’ll have to anticipate the extent of your business growth and the customer information which has to be integrated.
+To tackle this challenge, you’ll have to anticipate the extent of your business growth and the customer information that must be integrated.

 · Protecting Customer Data

-Maintaining the privacy of customer data is challenging.
-Identifying and avoiding data breaches, and recovering the lost data yields huge costs.
-Plus, the loss of critical data can be devastating for businesses, bringing about several other challenges, like losing customer trust and funds due to plummeting sales.
+Maintaining the privacy of sensitive customer data is challenging.
+Identifying and avoiding data breaches and recovering lost data yields huge costs.
+Plus, the loss of critical data can devastate businesses.
+This can bring about several other challenges, like losing customer trust and funds due to plummeting sales.
 It may also tarnish the reputation of your business.

-So, focus on averting cyber-attacks and ensure the safety of customer data by implementing data security measures.
-You can use one of the best data integration platforms available in the market to make your work easier.
-These data integration tools have the right features available to make integrations easier by cleansing and transforming data on a staging area.
+So, focusing on averting cyber-attacks ensures the safety of customers’ personal information by implementing data security measures.
+You can use one of the best data integration platforms to make your work easier.
+These data integration tools have the right features to make integrations easier by cleansing and transforming data in a staging area.

 Application of Customer Integration